pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 * ports 80 and 443 available on machine

 !!! note "Kubernetes Version"
-    For this guide, the kind implementation of Kubernetes 1.25.3 is used.
+    For this guide, the kind implementation of Kubernetes 1.27.3 is used.
+It is deployed using version 0.20.0 of kind.

+!!! note "Docker Desktop Version"
+    At the time of the writing of this guide, Docker Desktop was version `4.25.2 (129061)`, which used Docker Engine `24.0.6`.

 ### Install and confirm the cluster